-One of BuzzFeed's 26 Literary Landmarks In America To Visit Before You Die, this old school restaurant and bar has barely changed a lick since Cassady, Kerouac and Ginsberg ate and drank here.
-If you ask nicely, you can get a Xeroxed copy of the letter Cassady sent to My Brother's Bar from the Colorado Reformatory, where he was sent for being one of Denver's most notorious teenage car thieves.
+One of BuzzFeed's 26 Literary Landmarks In America To Visit Before You Die, this old-school restaurant and bar has barely changed a lick since Cassady, Kerouac and Ginsberg ate and drank here.
+If you ask nicely, you can get a Xeroxed copy of the letter Cassady sent to a friend from the Colorado Reformatory, where he was sent for being one of Denver's most notorious teenage car thieves.
 The ever hard-up Neal Cassady wrote: "I believe I owe [My Brother's] about 3 or 4 dollars.
 If you happen to be in that vicinity, please drop in and pay it, will you?"
 The original letter is back by the pay phone, framed along with a photo of Kerouac and Cassady.

 RECOMMENDED READING: Jack Kerouac's American Journey by Paul Maher Jr.